• Skip to main content

 Lisa Shore is a rising senior majoring in Math at Smith College.
 They came to our summer internship with experience working at a nature camp in Germany last summer.
 In addition to speaking German and Italian, Lisa is a writer and poet.
 While here, they developed and taught a Nature Writing workshop with fellow intern Argenis Herrera that made poetry and creative writing accessible to folks with no previous experience.

-Below is Lisa’s reflection on the internship program, as well as the group poem we created by arranging words and phrases that captured the moment – looking out from the outdoor kitchen at an afternoon rainstorm.
+Below is Lisa’s reflection on the internship program, as well as the group poem we created by arranging words and phrases that captured the moment, looking out from the outdoor kitchen at an afternoon rainstorm.

 This program gave me the opportunity to reconnect with myself, away from constant news clips and video chats.
 The site feels like a safe little bubble where we can focus on physical work, eating well, spending time among the trees and the birds, and connecting with others and ourselves.
 I’m so grateful for this time with myself and others who appreciate the outdoors as much as I do.
+I will take with me the early mornings, daily meditations, intentional and healthy cooking, and all the laughter, dancing, and singing under the blue sky and the stars.
+The conversations I’ve had and self-reflection I’ve been given space to do have pointed me in so many new directions.
+I’m looking forward to exploring them, with nature always there as the grounding force.

 green swaying growth